 Weight: 14.46 oz

 The ZWO ASI183MC Pro camera is aimed at those looking to purchase a dedicated multi-purpose camera for astrophotography.
 Once upon a time, cameras such as this would have set you back a tidy four-figure sum, but with the advent of affordable technology from Chinese manufacturers such as ZWO, the playing field has completely changed.
 Cameras once costing a small fortune are within reach of a much wider range of consumers nowadays.

-This model offers a full color camera with on board cooling system to minimise noise for long exposure astrophotography, as well as being suitable for short exposure lunar and planetary imaging.
+This model offers a full-color camera with on board cooling system to minimize noise for long-exposure astrophotography, as well as being suitable for short-exposure lunar and planetary imaging.
 It also comes packaged with a variety of useful accessories to help get you up and running easily.

 In this review, we put the camera through its paces under the night sky on a multitude of different targets to see how it performs.

 The ZWO ASI183MC Pro comes in a compact design typical of many cameras of this type.
 Its small 78 x 73.5mm body is of sturdy construction with a multitude of ports on the rear of the camera body along with prominent cooling vents.
 The camera itself comes equipped with a multitude of accessories to get you started straight out of the box.